Your child sits on the floor with building blocks. For now, she’s only playing. But for her future self, it’s more than child’s play.

 Some of them do look cool.

-But always remember that play dough, which you can make at home in 10 minutes, does more good to your child’s brain that all these 21st-century gadgets.
+But always remember that play dough, which you can make at home in 10 minutes is just as beneficial (if not, better) to your toddler’s brain than all these 21st-century gadgets.

 3. Electronic toys may slow down your toddler’s speaking development.
 Speed up his language skills with books and traditional toys instead.